Multo (song): Reception

 "Multo" received favorable reviews from music critics, with most of them regarding the song as an evolution for Cup of Joe's sound.
 Billboard Philippines' Gabriel Saulog wrote that the song "hits you straight in the feels", adding that "sonically, the track itself is a bit more ambitious and experimental for the band, with a hook that lingers deep upon its first full listen".
 Likewise, the Philippine magazine Metroscene observed that the song offered a "more refined" version of the band's signature sound.
 They named it as a standout track on Silakbo, explaining, "The maturity of the sound really stands out, and it's almost like the band's growing alongside their music."
 Elijah Pareño of Rolling Stone Philippines also wrote that "Multo" established Cup of Joe as serious musicians and storytellers.
 Nylon Manila's Nica Glorioso called the track "a beautiful song that does its job of making people feel what the band intended them to feel", further describing it as "stirring", "evocative", and "haunting yet cathartic".

 Commercially, "Multo" debuted at number 181 on the Billboard Global 200 chart in April 2025, becoming the first song by a Filipino act to enter the chart, and later reached number 80.
 Meanwhile, the track entered at number 74 on the Billboard Global Excl.
 U.S. chart, where it marked the highest debut for a Filipino song as well as the first one to enter the top 100 of that chart, later peaking at number 33.
-In the Philippines, it topped the Philippines Hot 100 chart for 27 consecutive weeks, making it the longest number one song in the chart's history.
+In the Philippines, it topped the Philippines Hot 100 and Top Philippine Songs chart for 33 non-consecutive weeks and 38 non-consecutive weeks, respectively, making it the longest number one song in both chart's history.
 It was overtaken by the song "The Fate of Ophelia" by American singer-songwriter Taylor Swift in the week of October 18, 2025, during which "Multo" was relegated to No. 3.
 "Multo" also helped Cup of Joe become the first Filipino artist to reach more than 8.3 million monthly listeners on Spotify.
 The song had an impact on Filipino pop culture as well, with Nylon Manila and ABS-CBN News reporting that "Multo" had become a nearly inescapable viral trend online.

+In December 2025, Spotify Philippines declared "Multo" as the Top Local Song of the year.
+It was also recognized by Apple Music Philippines as its Top OPM Song of 2025.

+As of February 19, 2026, "Multo" surpassed Up Dharma Down's "Tadhana" as the most streamed OPM song of all time on Spotify, by roughly 100,000 streams.

 In other media

-The Filipino teen romance series Ang Mutya ng Section E will feature "Multo" in its second season.
+The Filipino teen romance series Ang Mutya ng Section E featured "Multo" in its second season.
+In 2026, Cup of Joe released a stripped-down version of "Multo" for the trailer and soundtrack of romantic drama film The Loved One.